Construction Labor Shortage

 With the construction boom that Colorado has been in within the last decade, this labor shortage could be catastrophic to one of Colorado’s biggest industries: housing construction.
 The housing market in Colorado has been experiencing a boom like no other state except California.
 Colorado construction companies can barely keep up with the demand as it is, and now with a labor crisis in their industry, it has slowed construction down quite a bit.
 Companies have had to resort to hiring out-of-state and offering high wage packages to attractive experienced craftsmen.
 This leads to exorbitant housing costs that are passed onto the consumer.
-California and Colorado have experience significant declines in housing sales since June 2018.
+California and Colorado have experienced significant declines in housing sales since June 2018.
 It all trickles downhill.
-One tiny little element in a business will eventually affect consumers, prices and then cause a decline in sales.
+One tiny little element in business will eventually affect consumers, prices and then cause a decline in sales.

-The last state you would expect a construction labor shortage is Wisconsin.
+The last state you would expect a construction labor shortage in Wisconsin.
 Construction has been a stable workforce supporter for centuries in this state, and residents are surprised to find out how much construction companies are struggling to find experienced or qualified candidates.
 In a state where good jobs are typically difficult to come by, it is surprising that there is a lack of interest in Wisconsinites to make good money in the construction trades.

 When Raising Wages Fails to Attract Workers, What Can You Do?

 From a marketing standpoint, what can construction companies do to combat this recent industry crisis?
-First you have to recognize what the root of the problem really is.
+First, you have to recognize what the root of the problem really is.
 This takes a savvy marketer and researcher to dig deep enough to get to the root of what is really affecting job applicants rather than the mountain of news articles that speculate the cause.
-Marketing experts (the good ones anyway) have a uncanny knack for reading between the lines to get at the real reason a market will sway in one direction or another.
+Marketing experts (the good ones anyway) have an uncanny knack for reading between the lines to get at the real reason a market will sway in one direction or another.
 Marketing people think like no other.
 They look at everything in our world from a market perspective no matter how mundane it may seem to the average person.
 Things the average person overlooks as just everyday life, a marketer will pick apart, analyze to death, and use deductive reasoning to whittle away at.
 This is a skill not every business owner can master, which is why they hire marketing experts.
 A marketing expert would take the labor shortage crisis in the construction industry and look up all the data they can find to get at the reason for the trend.
 Then figure out the best solution to combat it.
 I have seen a great many construction companies throwing away money on this crisis because they fail to deduce what it is that will effectively attract workers to them over their competition.
 It may seem drastic or odd to you to hire a marketing expert to hire your employees, but drastic times call for drastic measures, or you are just throwing money blindly at the problem with little results.

 Many construction firms stick to what they have done for literally decades to find employees, and that will not work in today’s job market.
 We are now being forced to think innovatively not just to attract customers today, but also to attract employees; something we are not used to and many business owners have no clue how to do.